-This is what makes something memorable and professional and this is what you need How do You Create a Brand?
+This is what makes something memorable and professional and this is what you need to do as well.

+How do You Create a Brand?

 Creating a brand doesn't mean creating a logo.
 A logo is just one aspect of a brand and it's not what comes first.